golang-module/dongle/README.md

 - [x] Encryption by Rc4
 - [ ] Encryption by Rc5
 - [ ] Encryption by Rc6
-- [ ] Encryption and decryption by Dsa
 - [ ] Encryption and decryption by Tea
 - [ ] Encryption and decryption by Xtea
 - [x] Encryption and decryption by Rsa with PKCS1Pem/PKCS8Pem